qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 The data for this exercise can be found in the :file:`exercise_data/more_analysis` folder.
-You are going to find the candidate area that is closest to your house.
+You are going to find the candidate area that is closest to a house of your choice.
-If you don't live in Cape Town (where this problem is based) you can choose any house in the Cape Town region.
 The solution will involve:

 #. analysing the DEM to find the east facing slopes and the slopes with the